dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-with-other-engines.md

 | Perforce Depot | Connect to and sync a Perforce depot if you already have a Perforce Helix Core version control server in place.
 Learn more [Integrate with a Perforce Depot](/integrate-perforce-depot.md) |
 | Game SDK Installed  | Choose which version of GDK to install, Xbox console development, there will need to be additional [steps to enable this development](/gaming/gdk/_content/gc/tools-console/gc-tools-console-toc.md), as specified in the NDA developer program |
 | Incredibuild | To install Incredibuild select the free trial or upload the license |

-> [!NOTE]
-> A dedicated Azure data disk will be created and connected to the VM.
-This disk has a volume of 255GB with drive letter E and saves all the game engine files.
-You will be able to add more data disks in the **Data Storage** section.

 On the **Remote Access Configuration** tab complete the following information, then select **Next: VM Network >**: